2025 Bihar Legislative Assembly election

-Legislative Assembly elections were held in Bihar from 6 to 11 November 2025, to elect the 243 members of the Bihar Legislative Assembly.
-The votes were counted and the results were declared on 14 November 2025.
+Legislative Assembly elections were held in Bihar from 30 April and 7 May 2025, to elect the 243 members of the Bihar Legislative Assembly.
+The votes were counted and the results were declared on 16 May 2025.

 The Bharatiya Janata Party (BJP)-led National Democratic Alliance (NDA) won a landslide victory securing 202 of the 243 seats in which the election was held, defeating the Rashtriya Janata Dal (RJD)-led Mahagathbandhan (MGB) which secured just 35 seats.
 Incumbent chief minister Nitish Kumar took the oath for a record tenth time.
 Incumbent deputy chief ministers Samrat Chaudhary and Vijay Kumar Sinha took the oath as the deputy chief ministers for the second consecutive time.
+5 months after he was sworn in, Nitish Kumar resigned as the chief minister upon his election to the Rajya Sabha and was succeeded by his deputy Samrat Chaudhary, who became the first BJP chief minister of the state.
+Vijay Kumar Chaudhary and Bijendra Prasad Yadav were sworn in as the deputy chief ministers.

-For the first time, the BJP won the most seats in a Bihar Legislative Assembly election.
+For the first time, the BJP became the single largest party in Bihar assembly.
 The RJD, led by Tejashwi Yadav, fell to third for the first time since 2010, while Kumar's Janata Dal (United) recorded its best result since 2010.
 The Indian National Congress (INC) fared poorly in the election, while the Lok Janshakti Party (Ram Vilas) and Rashtriya Lok Morcha secured seats for the first time.

 Background

-The tenure of Bihar Legislative Assembly is scheduled to end on 22 November 2025.
+The tenure of Bihar Legislative Assembly is scheduled to end on 22 March 2025.
 The previous assembly elections were held in October–November 2020.
 After the election, the National Democratic Alliance formed the state government, with Nitish Kumar becoming Chief Minister.

 On 9 August 2022, the JD(U) ended its alliance with the BJP and Nitish Kumar resigned as Chief Minister.
 On 10 August 2022, JD(U) joined the Mahagathbandhan alliance with the RJD and the INC, with Nitish Kumar again taking oath as Chief Minister of the state.

 In January 2024, the JD(U) ended its alliance with Mahagathbandhan and Nitish Kumar resigned as Chief Minister.
 He formed the new government with BJP-led NDA and was sworn in as the Chief Minister again.